- Taking refuge

 Now do one of the analytical meditations of the stages of the path.

-At the conclusion of your meditation, the Buddha on your head melts into light and dissolves into you.4 Your body, speech, and mind become inseparable from those of the Buddha.
+At the conclusion of your meditation, the Buddha on your head melts into light and dissolves into you. ((If you have received a full initiation which enables you to visualize yourself as the deity, then instead of visualizing a small Buddha at your heart, you may visualize yourself as the Buddha.))
+Your body, speech, and mind become inseparable from those of the Buddha.
 (Meditate)

 Due to this merit may we soon